kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 ; Instead of dropping the items, they will be placed inside the nearest nearby chests. autoDeposit = true
-; The Furnace will pull coal and raw materials from nearby chests to be automatically added to it ; when its empty. autoFuel = true
+; The Furnace will pull coal and raw materials from nearby chests to be automatically added to it ; when it's empty. autoFuel = true
 ; This option prevents the Furnace to pull items from warded areas if it isn't placed inside of it.
 ; For convenience, we recommend this to be set to true. ignorePrivateAreaCheck = true
 ; The range of the chest detection for the auto deposit and auto fuel features.
-; Maximum is 50
-autoRange = 5
+Maximum is 50. autoRange = 5
-; This option allows all ores inside the Furnace. allowAllOres = true
+; This option allows all 'earlier' ore types in the Furnace. allowAllOres = true

 [Windmill]
+; Section enabled: true|false
-; Change false to true to enable this section. enabled = true
+enabled = true
 ; Maximum amount of barley in a windmill. maximumBarley = 50